You've Got a Friend (Andy Williams album)

 You've Got a Friend is the twenty-eighth studio album by American pop singer Andy Williams, released in August 1971 by Columbia Records.
 The album bears a striking resemblance to the Johnny Mathis album You've Got a Friend released that same month.
 Besides sharing their name, the two albums are both made up of covers of easy listening hits of the time, with 11 songs each, and the two albums have seven songs in common that are positioned in a similar order.

-The Williams album made its first appearance on Billboard magazine's Top LP's & Tapes chart in the issue dated August 28, 1971, and remained there for 12 weeks, peaking at number 54.
+The album debuted on Billboard magazine's Top LP's & Tapes chart in the issue dated August 28, 1971, and remained there for 12 weeks, peaking at number 54. it also debuted on the Cashbox albums chart in the issue dated August 21, 1971, and remained on the chart for 12 weeks, peaking at number 45.
 For its release in the UK, the album was entitled A Song for You.

 The single from the album, "A Song for You", entered the Hot 100 in the US in the issue of Billboard dated August 21, 1971, and stayed on the chart for four weeks, eventually peaking at number 82.
-The song entered the magazine's list of the 40 most popular Easy Listening songs of the week in the following issue, on August 28, for its first of five weeks, during which time it reached number 29.
+The song entered the magazine's list of the 40 most popular Easy Listening songs of the week in the following issue, on August 28, for its first of five weeks, during which time it reached number 29. and number 95 on the Cashbox singles chart during its three weeks there.

-You've Got a Friend was released on compact disc for the first time as one of two albums on one CD by Collectables Records on February 5, 2002, the other album being Williams's Columbia release from the fall of 1970, The Andy Williams Show.
+You've Got a Friend was released on compact disc as one of two albums on one CD by Collectables Records on February 5, 2002, along with Williams's 1970 Columbia album, The Andy Williams Show.
 Collectables included this CD in a box set entitled Classic Album Collection, Vol. 2, which contains 15 of his studio albums and two compilations and was released on November 29, 2002.

 Reception

+William Ruhlmann of AllMusic notes "The arrangements closely followed those of the original recordings; the difference was that the voice on the track was Williams', not Michael Jackson's or Karen Carpenter's.
+But such soft rockers of the early '70s were more palatable to middle-of-the-road audiences than some of the ones from the '60s".

 Billboard magazine wrote, "In what may be one of his finest and most commercial packages of all time, Williams has a chart winner in this delightful program.
 Along with his new single, 'A Song for You', he turns in exceptional treatments of Carole King's 'You've Got a Friend', Kris Kristofferson's 'Help Me Make It Through the Night', and Nichols-Williams's 'Rainy Days and Mondays'."

+Cashbox enjoyed "his respects to Carole King via versions of 'It's Too Late' and 'You've Got A Friend,' and a Motown mood for 'Never Can Say Goodbye' and 'I'll Be There'.